Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 During our characterization of the enterocolitis in Ednrb-/- mice, we observed that Ednrb-/- mice with colonic aganglionosis have small spleens and splenic lymphopenia that most severely affected mature B cells.
 Further immunological studies with the Ednrb-/- and Endothelin 3 targeted-null mice underway in our lab are shedding new light on the immune phenotype and the molecular mechanisms underlying HAEC.

-Dr. Frykman serves on the Steering Committee of the Hirschsprung Disease Research Collaborative (HDRC), an academic research collaboration involving geneticists, pediatric surgeons, pediatricians and gastroenterologists interested in a global genetic analysis of Hirschsprung disease to answer questions regarding susceptibility genes for aganglionosis and its complications (such as enterocolitis), and how this genetic information can be used for disease prediction, disease management and therapeutic advances.
+Philip K. Frykman, MD, PhD serves on the Steering Committee of the Hirschsprung Disease Research Collaborative (HDRC), an academic research collaboration involving geneticists, pediatric surgeons, pediatricians and gastroenterologists interested in a global genetic analysis of Hirschsprung disease to answer questions regarding susceptibility genes for aganglionosis and its complications (such as enterocolitis), and how this genetic information can be used for disease prediction, disease management and therapeutic advances.

 Using a team-science approach, we continue extend the boundaries of our understanding of the HAEC disease mechanisms, with the aim of identifying risk factors for development of HAEC and developing better prevention and treatment strategies.